 Is Cinco de Mayo the Day of the Dead?

 Cinco de Mayo is not the same thing as Day of the Dead.
 Cinco de Mayo happens on May 5 every year and commemorates Mexico’s victory in the Battle of Puebla.
 Day of the Dead, or Dia de los Muertos, is celebrated each year between October 31 and November 4.
 It honors relatives and ancestors who have died.

 What are some interesting facts about Cinco de Mayo?

-Cinco de Mayo Facts:
+Cinco de Mayo Fun Facts for Students:

 - Cinco de Mayo is Spanish for 5th of May

 - Cinco de Mayo commemorates Mexico’s victory over France in the Battle of Puebla